realmjoin/realmjoin-docs/docs/managing-realmjoin.md

 ## RealmJoin Portal

 Device provisioning and RealmJoin configuration is done with the RealmJoin portal.
-Designed to mirror the style of the new Microsoft administration services, it is the main tool for the management of the RealmJoin clients and users.
+Designed to mirror the style of the new Microsoft administration services,it is the main tool for the management of the RealmJoin clients and users.
 The web application can be reached under <https://realmjoin-web.azurewebsites.net/> or the beta version under <https://realmjoin-web-staging.azurewebsites.net/>.

 [![RJ Dashboard](./media/rj-ac-dashboard.png)](./media/rj-ac-dashboard.png)